Sukii/decipher-ivc/README.md

 # Rebus principles

-As a demostration of the decipherment we show a couple of interesting decipherments:
+As a demonstration of the decipherment we show a couple of interesting decipherments:

 <img src="img/flood.png">